Join up, join in, discover, explore, create!

-Libraries have always been great places to go.
+Libraries have always been great places to visit.
 They are free, safe and impartial spaces, where everyone is welcome.

 How do I join?

-The quickest and easiest way is to apply onine.
+The quickest and easiest way is to join online.

-Alternatively you can apply in the library by going to the main desk.
+Alternatively you can join at any Staffordshire Library by going to the main desk.

 Each of our libraries provides the following services: